efekaanefe/Whatsapp-auto-message-sender/README.md

 # To use this script properly:
-- You must have pyautogui and pandas libraries installed in your computer.
+- You must have pyautogui, pandas libraries and python 3.X installed in your computer.

 - You must have logged into whatsapp web in your default web browser (browser doesn´t need to be opened).
 And you shouldn´t do anything, once the script started sending messages.